StevenGubkin/StevenGubkin.github.io/category/resume.md

 * Mathematics PhD
 * 7 years experience teaching at the college level.
-* New to machine learning (May 2023), but making rapid progress.
+* New to data science and machine learning (May 2023), but making rapid progress.

 ## Education & Qualifications